ilyashusain/Jenkins-CI-CD-Terraform-K8s/README.md

 **Outline:**

 We will first create a master node.
 On the master node we will install Terraform to help spin up a cluster of nodes.
-We will then download Kubectl (Kubernetes functionality) and fetch the credentials for our cluster which will allow us to interact with the cluster using ```kubectl``` commands.
+We will then download ```kubectl``` (Kubernetes functionality) and fetch the credentials for our cluster which will allow us to interact with the cluster using ```kubectl``` commands.
 Next, we will containerize a web appllication using Docker and deploy this containerized application on to one of the cluster nodes by again using ```kubectl``` commands.

 Also, on our master node is a jenkins controller that waits for commit requests from Github.
 On each commit, the deployment on the cluster node is updated, thereby permitting continuous deployment of changes.